Respiration Technology

 - Bachelor & Master Thesis - FH Technikum Wien

-In the realm of respiratory research, various activities are undertaken, including electro-mechanical simulation of both adult and pediatric lungs, aerosol generation and measurement, mechanical ventilation, and ex-vivo lung perfusion.
+In the realm of respiratory research, various activities are undertaken, including electro-mechanical simulation of both adult and pediatric lungs, aerosol generation and measurement, Computational simulations, and ex-vivo lung perfusion.

 Collaborations